A step-by-step guide to T’s pipeline execution model

 Lists or nested Dicts) trigger a structured type error during pipeline

-construction. - null values are silently omitted from the
+construction. - NA values are silently omitted from the

 generated Nix derivation instead of being materialized as empty